openalloc/SwiftTextFieldPreset/README.md

 }
 ```

-Note that presets can be more than `String`, such as `struct`s with additional values that can be assigned via the `onSelect` callback.
+Note that presets can be more than `String`, such as `struct`s with additional values that can used to populate your target value/object via the `onSelect` callback.

 ## TODO